syncfusion-content/maui-docs/MAUI/LinearGauge/overview.md

 ## Key Features

 * **Orientation** - The Linear Gauge can be set to vertical or horizontal orientation.
-* **Axis** - The axis is a scale where a set of values can be plotted.
-An axis can be customized by changing the thickness and edge styles and you can also inverse the axis.
+* **Scale** - The scale is a set of values can be plotted.
+An scale can be customized by changing the thickness and edge styles and you can also inverse the scale.
 * **Labels and Ticks** - The axis elements such as labels, major ticks, and minor ticks can be customized to different styles.
-* **Ranges** - A range is a visual element that helps you to quickly visualize where a range falls on the axis track.
+* **Ranges** - A range is a visual element that helps you to quickly visualize where a range falls on the scale track.
 Multiple ranges with different styles can be added to the Linear Gauge.
-* **Pointers** - A pointer is used to indicate a specific value on an axis.
-The widget has three types of pointers: shape marker pointer, widget marker pointer, and bar pointer.
+* **Pointers** - A pointer is used to indicate a specific value on an scale.
+The gauge has three types of pointers: shape marker pointer, content marker pointer, and bar pointer.
 All the pointers can be customized as needed and you can also add multiple pointers in the Linear Gauge.
 * **Mirror Gauge** - The Linear Gauge can be mirrored.
 When the [`IsMirrored`]() property is true, all the gauge elements will be rendered in mirror effect.
 * **Animation** - Animate the gauge elements in a visually appealing way, when they are load, or when their values are changed.
-* **Interaction** - The shape and widget marker pointers in the Linear Gauge can be moved from one value to another by swiping or drag gestures.
+* **Interaction** - The shape and content marker pointers in the Linear Gauge can be moved from one value to another by swiping or drag gestures.